Table of Contents

 Back to topHow do I know if my child is lead poisoned?

-Any person can become lead poisoned, but children younger than 6 years old are at higher risk.
+Lead poisoning can affect anyone, but children younger than 6 years old are at higher risk.
 Most children who have lead poisoning do not look or act sick.
-The only way to know if your child has lead poisoning is to have your doctor give your child a blood test for lead.
+The only way to find out if your child has lead poisoning is to ask your doctor to order a blood test for lead.

 When should my child get tested for lead poisoning?

 At risk children should be tested at 1 and 2 years old for lead poisoning.
-Also, children should be tested if they are between the ages of 1 and 6 years and have not been tested for lead before.
-A blood lead test can be requested at any age if there is a concern about lead poisoning.
+Children should be tested if they are between the ages of 1 and 6 years and have not been tested for lead previously.
+If there is a concern about lead poisoning, a blood lead test can be requested at any age.

 Can my child get a free blood test for lead poisoning?

-If your child has Medi-Cal, the blood test for lead is free when your child gets a check-up.
+If your child has Medi-Cal, the blood test for lead is free.
 Other health insurance plans also may pay for this blood test.

 Back to topDon't Take Lead Home from your Job

-For information on lead at work, contact the California Department of Public Health, Occupational Lead Poisoning Prevention Branch at 1-510-620-5757.
+For information on lead in the workplace contact the California Department of Public Health, Occupational Lead Poisoning Prevention Branch at 1-510-620-5757 or visit: www.cdph.ca.gov/Programs/CCDPHP/DEODC/OHB/OLPPP/Pages/OLPPP

 Simple Ways to Protect your Child from Lead Poisoning